SilverEskimo/silvereskimo.github.io/nft-marketplace-workshop.md

 The API Key wil now be in your clipboard, paste it somewhere for later use.

-Lastly, we need to enable One-time address transactions, this is required for contract deployment and interaction.
+In addition to the API user, we need to enable One-time address transactions, this is required for contract deployment and interaction.
 To do this, from your current view (within the settings), go to the `General` tab and scroll to the bottom.
 You wil see a section titled `One-time Address Transactions`, click `Enable` there.

 ### Setup the Fireblocks SDK